 If only social media was around on January 16th of 2001.
-The day “The Messiah” of New Jersey, Dajuan Wagner, more than doubled his ridiculous 43 point scoring average and dropped 100 points in a single game.
-A game that saw the 18-year old hoop phenom sit out the final 4 minutes of a 157-67 victory over Gloucester Township.
+That's the day "The Messiah" of New Jersey, Dajuan Wagner, scored more than double his ridiculous 43-point scoring average and dropped 100 points in a single game.
+A game that saw the 18-year-old hoop phenom sit out the final four minutes of a 157-67 victory over Gloucester Township.

 “He didn’t go for it,” Wagner said about the coach not letting him play the entire game.
 “There were four minutes left in the game when I got 100, so I was trying to get him to let me go for 120.
 But he shut me down.
 I still talk trash to him about that today.”